nielspeter/aish/README.md

 - **Standard Shell Commands**: Execute commands directly in the shell.
 - **LLM Commands**: Prefix commands with `/` to send them to the LLM.

+### History
+The LLM remembers the history of commands and interactions.
+This history is stored in a hidden file in the user's home directory called `.aish_messages.json`.
+This allows the LLM to maintain context and provide more accurate responses based on past interactions.

 ## OpenAI Compatible Providers

 AIsh is designed to be flexible and can integrate with any OpenAI-compatible provider.
 This allows you to choose the service that best fits your needs in terms of performance, cost, and available models.
 Here are some of the supported providers: